Lotfollahi-lab/mintflow/docs/installation.md

 ```commandline
 pip list | grep torch
 ```
-and the version number is printed next to "torch".

 If you want to use GPU acceleration, please run the following command to know your CUDA version:
 ```commandline